datalens-tech/datalens/README.md

 We use the `db-postgres` docker volume to store PostgreSQL data.
 If you want to start over, you can delete this volume: it will be recreated with demo objects on the next start of the `datalens` compose.

+#### How can I use a custom domain or IP address for the UI container endpoint?

+If you use reverse proxy with HTTPS and custom domain, you can generate docker compose file with these arguments:

+`./init.sh --domain <domain> --https`

+If you use IP address as endpoint, you can generate docker compose file with this argument:

+`./init.sh --ip <ip>`

 #### How can I specify external PostgreSQL database?

 You can check a production deployment example with high availability in a Kubernetes cluster using Tofu (Terraform) in the `terraform/` directory.